Godzilla: City on the Edge of Battle: Plot

-The team soon finds that the surviving half of Mechagodzilla's head is the source of the nanometal as Galu-Gu accesses Mechagodzilla's brain to construct all necessary materials to trap Godzilla within the city and cover him with nanometal to finish him off with EMP harpoons.
-While overseeing the construction, her mech suit modified into one of three Vulture exo-armors, Yuko confesses her feelings for Haruo and kisses him.
+The team soon finds that the surviving half of Mechagodzilla's head is the source of the nanometal.
+Galu-Gu accesses Mechagodzilla's brain to construct all necessary materials to trap Godzilla within the city and cover him with nanometal to finish him off with EMP harpoons, overloading him with energy and causing him to explode just like Godzilla Filius did with the EMP Probes.
+While overseeing the construction (her power-suit modified into one of three Vulture exo-armors), Yuko confesses her feelings for Haruo and kisses him.
 Feeling slightly ill since entering the city like some of the others, Haruo finds Metphies working in a cave to repair an item with some of Galu-Gu's technology.
-Metphies cryptically hints the Bilusaludo's motives of becoming monsters themselves due to their obsession with logic, confiding to Haruo the name of a greater terror than Godzilla that destroyed his home world: "King Ghidorah".
+Metphies cryptically hints that the Bilusaludo's motives are to become monsters themselves due to their obsession with logic and technology, confiding to Haruo the name of a greater being more terrifying than Godzilla that destroyed his homeworld of Exifcalus:"Ghidorah".

-As Godzilla awakens, most of the human members are horrified to learn that most of the Bilusaludo had willingly allowed themselves to be assimilated into Mechagodzilla City to further fortify it.
-Godzilla's quick advance on the city forces Galu-Gu to sacrifice the city's defenses in order to divert power to finish the harpoon while Haruo, Yuko and Belu-be use the Vultures to slow Godzilla down.
+As Godzilla awakens and begins heading towards Mechagodzilla City, most of the human members are horrified to learn that most of the Bilusaludo had willingly allowed themselves to be assimilated into Mechagodzilla City to further fortify it.
+Godzilla's quick advance on the city forces Galu-Gu to sacrifice the city's defenses in order to divert power to finish the harpoon while Haruo, Yuko and Belu-be would be using the three Vultures to slow Godzilla down.
 Though the trio managed to hold Godzilla for the plan to go underway, Godzilla survives the trap and proceeds to overheat the facility.
 This forces a defiant Galu-Gu to fuse with the nanometal as the humans escape the city.
-Galu-Gu then has the Vultures absorb their pilots to use as sacrificial spears to kill Godzilla.
+Galu-Gu then has the Vultures' nanometal absorb their pilots to use them as sacrificial spears to kill Godzilla.

 Haruo is unaffected while Yuko is being slowly converted against her will.
-Metphies warns a conflicted Haruo that Mechagodzilla City will consume Earth if not stopped and that its destruction could save Yuko, Galu-Gu arguing that transcending their humanity is the only way to kill Godzilla.
+Metphies warns a conflicted Haruo that Mechagodzilla City will consume Earth if not stopped, and that its destruction could save Yuko, with Galu-Gu arguing that transcending their humanity is the only way to kill Godzilla.
 Haruo ultimately decides to fight Godzilla with his humanity intact, the destruction of Galu-Gu and the command center rendering the nanometal inert as Godzilla frees himself and destroys the city.
-Haruo tends to Yuko, who is unable to wake from her comatose state, while the surviving humans hide in a cave with Metphies as everything burns around them.
+Haruo tends to Yuko, who is unable to wake from her comatose state due to the nanometal assimilating her, while the surviving humans hide in a cave with Metphies as everything burns around them.